r06942072/study_sv/README.md

 - 20240815

 - 20240808
+	- in uvm_ref, there are 3 pdf files
+	- lab61, uvm_hello
 - 20240801
 	- lab27, sv class, constraint of an array of 10 elements
 	- lab28, sv class, implement randc behavior by using rand